 Roll each half into a 12.5×10-inch rectangle.
 Cut into 2 1/2 inch squares (do not re-roll or patch dough).
 Fry a few at a time in deep hot fat (400 degrees) until golden.
 Drain on paper towel.

 Serve with honey or roll in cinnamon-sugar mixture.
 Best if served soon after frying.
 Makes 40.

 2000 Recipe – April Ferre – From Better Homes and Gardens Mexican Cookbook, 1977

 “Anupama made this for Tim’s Mexican-themed graduation celebration and send off to Emory University in Atlanta.
 Along with Donna’s Margaritas, it was a big hit!
 So much so that it keeps being requested.
 We’ve had it for Julie’s Birthday and Delandy’s going away party as well.” – April Ferre

 In a medium saucepan over medium-low heat, melt sugar until liquefied and golden in color.
 Carefully pour hot syrup into a 9-inch round glass baking dish, turning the dish to evenly coat the bottom and sides.
 Set aside until completely cool.

 In a large bowl, beat eggs.
 Mix in condensed milk, evaporated milk and vanilla until smooth.
 Pour egg mixture into baking dish.
 Cover tightly with aluminum foil.

-Bake in hot water-bath in a preheated oven for 60-70 minutes maximum.
-Check if flan is done by inserting a clean knife in the center and if the knife comes out half clean and half watery that’s fine since the flan will harden in the fridge when left overnight.
-It’s very important to let flan cool at room temperature for 4-5 hours and then place in fridge overnight.
+Bake in hot water-bath in a preheated oven for 60 to 70 minutes maximum.
+Check if flan is done by inserting a clean knife in the center and if the knife comes out half clean and half watery that's fine since the flan will harden in the fridge when left overnight.
+It's very important to let flan cool at room temperature for 4 to 5 hours and then place in fridge overnight.

 To serve, carefully invert on serving plate after warming the baking dish in a hot water bath.